Tunable optical lattices for the creation of matter-wave lattice solitons: Calibration of the accordion lattice

-To understand the small mismatch between the two methods we simulated the momentum profile of the atoms when pulsing the lattice potential with variable duration $t_\text{p}$ [Fig.\,\ref{Fig:latticeCalibration2}(b)].
+Here, $V(z,t)$ is the combined confining potential of lattice and trapping beams D1 and D2, $g_{1\mathrm{D}} = 2\,\hbar \omega_{\perp}\, a_\text{s} N_\text{tot}$ is the effective coupling constant for $N_\text{tot}$ atoms with radial trap frequency $\omega_\perp$, and $n(z,t)=|\psi(z,t)|^2$.
 First, the wave packet's ground state in the crossed dipole trap was determined with imaginary time propagation~\cite{chiofalo2000}.
-Second, a split-step Fourier method was used to propagate the wave function in time with the Gross-Pitaevskii equation~\cite{suarez2013}.
+Second, a split-step Fourier method was used to propagate the wave function in time~\cite{suarez2013}.
 Top to bottom panels in Fig.\,\ref{Fig:latticeCalibration2}(b) show the atoms' time evolution during the different steps of the simulation.
 During the pulse duration, the wave packet oscillates between different lattice bands~\cite{ovchinnikov1999,denschlag2002} with the density distribution reflecting the states in the bands.
 After the pulse follows a brief time interval during which a Talbot-like interference pattern develops~\cite{santra2017}.
 This pattern results from the interference of matter waves expanding from different lattice sites.
 It starts to fade once the wavefronts with the dominant momentum components $\pm 2\hbar \kL$ from the outermost sites reach the central site (black dashed lines).
 Finally, after $150$\,ms of free expansion a clear pattern of momentum components is visible.
 We used the peak positions of this pattern to determine $\dL$, assuming a linear expansion with peaks at multiples of $h/(m\dL)t$.
+The simulation shows good agreement with our measurements and with previous numerical results \cite{fioroni2024}.
+However, we relied on it primarily to understand the mismatch in our calibrations, as discussed below.

 Determining $\dL$ by pulsing the lattice potential has three potential limitations at large values of $\dL$.
 First, resolving the $2\hhbar \kL$ momentum components after expansion can become increasingly difficult, as the distances between the peaks scale with $1/\dL$.
 However, this is not a limiting factor in our case due to long expansion times at negligible interaction strength.
 Second, coherence between lattice sites can decrease at large lattice spacings, leading to a diminished interference pattern.
 For our measurements, this effect is negligible due to the short pulse durations.
 However, the loss of coherence becomes a significant limitation when measuring the free expansion after adiabatically loading into a lattice.
 Finally third, the simulation reveals that the peak position can shift depending on the pulse duration [bottom panel in Fig.\,\ref{Fig:latticeCalibration2}(b)].
 The momentum of the peaks varies slightly as the atoms oscillate between bands during the pulse duration.
 We believe this last effect accounts for the discrepancy observed between the two calibration methods in Fig.\,\ref{Fig:latticeCalibration2}(a).